Ethiopia's ruling coalition parties merge to form 'Prosperity Party' | Africanews

 The coalition’s leaders approved the new party’s program, coalition spokesman Fekadu Tessema told state broadcaster EBC after the meeting.

-The manoeuvring showed how the country – Africa’s second most populous – is torn between Prime Minister Abiy Ahmed’s unifying drive and various ethnic groups seeking more autonomy.
+The manoeuvring showed how the country, Africa’s second most populous, is torn between Prime Minister Abiy Ahmed’s unifying drive and various ethnic groups seeking more autonomy.

 Abiy is hoping his rapid reforms can win over voters alienated by decades of abuse by the ruling coalition before next year’s elections and he frequently invokes unity.

-Critics say Ethiopia’s 105 million citizens come from more than 80 ethnic groups, and that attempts to impose unity – including forming a single national political party – are doomed.
+Critics say Ethiopia’s 105 million citizens come from more than 80 ethnic groups, and that attempts to impose unity, including forming a single national political party, are doomed.

 “We can’t whitewash the ethnonationalist sentiment, which is the reality,” said Zerihun Teshome, an Addis Ababa-based political analyst and chief executive of a local media company.